List of Emmerdale characters introduced in 2005: Del Dingle

-Jay Aswar

-Jay Aswar is former fiance to Del Dingle.
-He appeared in 2005.

-Del Dingle flees to the Dingle homestead while still in her wedding dress, but is short on answers as to why.
-A comment Del makes in jest leads Zak Dingle and Cain Dingle to assume he beat her, and when Jay shows up to try to talk to Del, she has to stop them from roughing him up.
-Del explains to Jay that while she does care about him, she doesn't want to settle down with anyone.
-They part on friendly terms, so much so that she gives his name to her employer Val Lambert when Val needs to sell fabrics.

-Avril Kent

-Avril Kent is a brief love interest of Bob Hope.
-She appeared in 2005.

-Avril is a temporary love interest for Bob Hope after his divorce from Viv.
-Similar to Viv in many ways, Avril and Bob are happy for a while, but Bob and Viv soon get back together and remarry in 2006.

 Sandra Briggs

 Sandra Briggs is the wife of Craig Briggs.
 She first appeared on screen on 11 August 2005 and made her last appearance on screen on 26 February 2006.
 On 25 June 2005, it was announced that former Coronation Street actress Sally Ann Matthews would be joining Emmerdale as Sandra Briggs.
 A spokesperson said "Sally Ann will be joining us, and will begin filming shortly."
 Matthews said "I am thrilled to be asked to play the role of Sandra Briggs.
-I have been a huge fan of Emmerdale for many years now and I just can’t wait to begin filming."
+I have been a huge fan of Emmerdale for many years now and I just can't wait to begin filming."
 Series producer Kathleen Beedles revealed: "Her character Sandra will be caught in the crossfire as the Kings ruthlessly battle to secure the land they need for their housing development."
-In a later interview with Inside Soap, the show's executive producer, Kathleen Beedles, admitted casting Matthews, well-known to soap fans from Coronation Street, in what would essentially become a minor role was a mistake.
+In a later interview with Inside Soap, the show's executive producer, Kathleen Beedles, admitted casting Matthews, well known to soap fans from Coronation Street, in what would essentially become a minor role was a mistake.

 Sandra is married to Craig, a local farmer.
 When Tom King (Ken Farrington) wants to buy their land, he sends his son Max (Charlie Kemp), a vet, to kill their livestock.
 Sandra and Craig are furious with the Kings but are unable to tell the police for insurance reasons, so Max's boss Paddy Kirk (Dominic Brunt) takes the blame.
 Sandra needs more money so she gets a job at Eric Pollard (Christopher Chittell)'s factory as a machinist.
 She works with Val Lambert (Charlie Hardwick) and Delilah Dingle (Hayley Tamaddon).